Subscribe to updates

 23/02918/FUL - 29-31 Hollymeoak Road CR5 3QA

-The committee granted planning permission for the demolition of existing dwellings at 29-31 Hollymeoak Road2 and the erection of an eight-unit, two-storey residential development with roof accommodation.
-The proposal includes new access, 12 parking spaces, cycle and refuse storage, and landscaped amenity space.
+The committee granted planning permission for the demolition of existing dwellings at 29-31 Hollymeoak Road2 and the erection of an eight-family dwelling development.
+The proposal includes a two-storey development with accommodation in the roof space, new access, 12 parking spaces, refuse and recycling stores, secure cycle parking, and communal landscaped amenity space.

-- Housing Need: The development would provide six family homes, which were identified as a need in the local area.
+- Housing Mix: The development would provide six family homes, which were noted as a need in the local area.

 Attendees